simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 #### The Characteristics of a [Strong Password](https://simeononsecurity.com/articles/how-to-create-strong-passwords/)

 A strong password should include at least **eight characters, including uppercase and lowercase letters, numbers, and special characters**.
-It should not include easily guessable information such as your name or date of birth.
+It shouldn't include easily guessable information such as your name or date of birth.

-However, creating a strong password is not enough.
+However, creating a strong password isn't enough.
 It is important to use a **different password for each account** to prevent hackers from accessing all of your accounts if one password is compromised.
 This can be difficult to manage, but using a **password manager** can help you keep track of your passwords securely.

 Another important factor to consider is the **frequency of password changes**.
 While it may be tempting to use the same password for a long period of time, it is recommended to **change your password every three to six months** to ensure maximum security.